-On 03/19/2018 SILVER BIRD AUTO LEASING LLC filed a Personal Injury - Motor Vehicle lawsuit against LOS ANGELES USA TOURS LLC ET.
-This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 03/19/2018 SILVER BIRD AUTO LEASING LLC filed a Personal Injury - Motor Vehicle lawsuit against LOS ANGELES USA TOURS LLC.
+This case was filed in Los Angeles County Superior Courts, Santa Monica Courthouse located in Los Angeles, California.
 The Judges overseeing this case are DENNIS J. LANDIN, NANCY L. NEWMAN and CHRISTOPHER K. LUI.
 The case status is Pending - Other Pending.

 Pending - Other Pending